Ladera Ranch, California: Design and development

-Five of the nine villages have clubhouses themed on a particular architecture style that is emphasized within that village.
+Four of the nine villages have clubhouses themed on a particular architecture style that is emphasized within that village.
 There are also parks, pools, playgrounds and open areas within each village.
 The Covenant Hills village is a gated community which is closed to the general public, but accessible to all card-carrying residents of Ladera Ranch.
 There are no other gated villages in the community.

 In addition to the various clubhouses, the community has a private water park and skate park, 18 community parks, a dog park, six smaller neighborhood pools, many pocket parks and green belts, shopping districts called Mercantile East and Mercantile West Shopping Centers, and miles of hiking/biking trails that connect to Doheny Beach.

 Demographics

-2022

-According to the most recent ACS, the racial composition of Ladera Ranch was: